 It's important to consider your physical and mental health before travelling overseas.
 Get vaccinated before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The

 World Health Organization (WHO) provides information for travellers and our

 Ethiopia is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
-We strongly recommend that you are vaccinated against yellow fever before travelling to Ethiopia.
+Get vaccinated against yellow fever before travelling to Ethiopia.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the

 Department of Health website.

 Ethiopia is no longer infected with wild poliovirus, but is still vulnerable to international spread of the disease.
-It is recommended that Australians travelling to Ethiopia are up to date with routinely recommended vaccinations against polio, including a booster dose, as per the Australian Immunisation
+Stay up to date with routinely recommended vaccinations against polio, including a booster dose, as per the Australian Immunisation

 The altitude in the mountainous regions of Ethiopia can cause problems for travellers, particularly those who suffer from lung, heart or chest problems.
 Healthy travellers may also feel the effects of the lack of oxygen.

 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.